jcamposforner/jcamposforner.github.io/_posts/2025-12-07-coordinate-transformation-heading-estimation-measurements.md

 _This was explained more in depth in the [**Why Body Frames Matter**](/posts/body-frames/#what-is-an-spherical-coordinate){:target="_blank"} post._

+## Bearing Conventions Used

+We will follow **aviation and radar conventions** for spherical coordinates:

+- **Azimuth:** Horizontal angle measured clockwise from North
+    - 0° = North
+    - 90° = East
+    - 180° = South
+    - 270° = West
+- **Elevation:** Vertical angle measured from the horizontal plane
+    - 0° = parallel to ground
+    - +90° = straight up
+    - -90° = straight down

+- **Range:** Distance in meters from the sensor to the target

-## Why Origins Matters
+## Why Origins Matter

-It's not enough to know the direction of the measurement, you must also know where sensor is located in a global reference fame, two identical bearing measurements have completely different meanings if:
+It's not enough to know the direction of the measurement, you must also know where the sensor is located in a reference frame, two identical bearings can correspond to very different target positions depending on the sensor’s origin:

 - The sensor is at the origin of the [**ENU**](/posts/local-tangent-plane/#east-north-up-enu){:target="_blank"} frame
 - The sensor is located at 2km east (2000,0,0)
-- The [**WGS84**](/posts/earth-coordinates/){:target="_blank"} origin is different
+- The [**Local Tangent Plane (LTP)**](/posts/local-tangent-plane/){:target="_blank"} origin are different

-Coordinate systems differ not only by orientation but also by origin.
+_Coordinate systems differ not only by orientation but also by origin._

-## Estimating Heading and Velocity of a Moving Object
+## Estimating Orientation and Velocity of a Moving Object

 A radar station observes an unknown target at two different times: